 We're currently offering Data Subscriptions with a 36% discount, costing US$76 for the first year instead of the regular price of US$120.
 A Data Subscription provides unlimited access to all records in MyHeritage SuperSearch and to all Record Matches.

-Some Record Matches, such as those coming from partners like Find-a-Grave, are always free and viewing them does not require payment of any kind.
-For viewing the full records, users are referred to the Find-a-Grave website, which is free.
+Some Record Matches, are always free and viewing them does not require payment of any kind.
+For viewing the full records, users are referred to the free website.

 Record Matches in Action